Shak2000/GuessingGames/README.md

 ## How to Use

+### Getting Started
+1. **Choose a Game**: Visit the home page and select from available games using the game selection cards
+2. **Navigate**: Use the navigation toolbar at the top to switch between games anytime
+3. **Play**: Each game has its own unique interface and rules

+### Guess the Famous Person Game
 1. **Enter Information**: Type information about a famous person in the text area
 2. **Submit**: Click "Submit Information" or press Ctrl+Enter
 3. **Review Guess**: The AI will display its guess with: